-A zoned system is ideal for multi-story homes that have any or all of the following:
+A multi-zone HVAC system is ideal for multi-story homes that have any or all of the following:

 First, it’s important to identify where in your home you want to regulate the temperature – these areas will be the zones.
 A thermostat is then installed in each individual zone.
 These thermostats all connect to a central control panel in your home.